Beastboy03/log-service/README.md

-# log-service
+# Log Service Application

+This is a simple log service built using AWS Lambda, DynamoDB, and AWS API Gateway.
+It provides two endpoints:
+- `POST /save_logs`: Saves log entries with severity and message.
+- `GET /get_logs`: Retrieves the 100 most recent log entries.

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
-It includes the following files and folders.
+Here's a breakdown of the essential files and their purposes..

-- hello_world - Code for the application's Lambda function.
-- events - Invocation events that you can use to invoke the function.
+log-service/
+│
+├── README.md                # Project documentation
+├── template.yaml            # AWS SAM template defining Lambda functions, API Gateway, and DynamoDB ├── events/                  # Test event data
+│   └── event.json           # Sample input for local testing of Lambda functions
+├── log_service/             # Folder containing your Lambda function code
+│   ├── __init__.py          # Initializes the Python package
+│   ├── app.py               # Main code for the Lambda functions (log saving and retrieval) │
-- tests - Unit tests for the application code.
+├── tests/                   # Unit tests for the Lambda functions │   ├── unit/                # Folder for unit tests
-- template.yaml - A template that defines the application's AWS resources.
+│   │   └── test_handler.py  # Example unit test for app.py
+│
+└── .gitignore               # files to ignore when pushing to GitHub

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
-You can update the template to add AWS resources through the same deployment process that updates your application code.
+You can update the template to add AWS resources through the same deployment process that updates the application code.

 If you prefer to use an integrated development environment (IDE) to build and test your application, you can use the AWS Toolkit.
 The AWS Toolkit is an open source plug-in for popular IDEs that uses the SAM CLI to build and deploy serverless applications on AWS.
 The AWS Toolkit also adds a simplified step-through debugging experience for Lambda function code.
 See the following links to get started.